 After Six Months from the Date of Birth

-Certified copies for individuals who were born in Oregon more than 6 months ago must be obtained from the Oregon Center for Health Statistics (Vital Records).
+Certified copies for individuals who were born in Oregon more than 6 months ago must be obtained from the Oregon Health Authority.